lyveminds/scamandrios/README.md

 ## Row

-The scamandrios Row object acts like an array but contains some helper methods to make your life a bit easier when dealing with dynamic columns in Cassandra
+The scamandrios Row object acts like an array but contains some helper methods to make your life a bit easier when dealing with dynamic columns in Cassandra.

 ### row.count